robertschnitman/diagnoser/README.md

 The functions fitres() and fitresdf() will look similar to those who have used augment() from tidyverse's broom.

 The former creates a matrix of the fitted values, residuals, and residuals as a proportion (percent) based on an OLS model or GLM.
-The latter *appends* these items as columns to a specified dataset (usually, the original dataset; but it can also be used for training & test datasets of the same size).
+The latter *merges* these items as columns to a specified dataset (usually, the original dataset; but it may also be used for training & test datasets of the same size).

 ### fitres()